-As a member of the ATLAS Experiment, I collaborate with scientists from around the world to devise strategies to discover new particles made at the Large Hadron Collider.
-Supervised by Alan Barr and John March-Russell, my research sits at the exciting interface of theory and experiment, analysing data to search for supersymmetry and dark matter.
+As a member of the ATLAS Experiment, I collaborate with scientists from around the world to devise discovery strategies for new particles at the Large Hadron Collider, such as supersymmetry and dark matter.

 I enjoy doing science outreach, travelling, classical music and graphic design.
 As an undergraduate, I was a resident student advisor for two years to US visiting students on the Williams–Exeter Programme at Oxford.
 I also designed publicity and played the violin for numerous university ensembles.
 I have grapheme–colour synaesthesia.